I have got huge respect for the noise the Irish fans make, says Jamie George

 Having started five of England’s last seven Tests, 32-cap George has reached the point of becoming first choice ahead of Hartley, who will miss the Ireland Test due to an ongoing knee injury, with Luke Cowan-Dickie and Jack Singleton as back-up.

-Learning curve: Jamie George evades New Zealand prop Wyatt Crockett on a line break during the 2017 Lions tour.
+Learning curve: Jamie George evades New Zealand prop Wyatt Crockett on a line break during the 2017 tour.
 Photo: David Rogers/Getty Images

 “It was one of my best series with England and I’ve come back to Saracens where it’s such a positive environment to keep improving.